The 5 Best POS Systems for Restaurants in 2024

 Solution typePrice

-Card processing fees 2.49% + 15¢-2.99% + 15¢
+Card processing fees 2.49% + 15¢ to 3.69% + 15¢

 At its most basic, Toast’s POS system comes with table and order management features and reporting tools.

 However, the platform really shines when it comes to its add-on features, although unfortunately most of these come at an extra cost.
-Features you can add to your Toast POS system include in-depth inventory management, which includes food and recipe cost management, as well as low stock alerts.
+Features you can add to your Toast POS system include in-depth inventory management, which includes food and recipe cost management, as well as low-stock alerts.

 You can also take your restaurant online with online and mobile ordering, Toast’s delivery services and takeout app, and a host of integrations with third-party delivery apps.
+These are essential features for casual dining restaurants looking to increase sales by reaching a larger number of customers.

 Other useful add-ons include customer engagement tools, like loyalty program building (set spends and create a points system), email marketing, and gift card creation.